Analyzing your theme...

 Cfa Backyard Winery "Ring Components KOSHU"

-Located within the long-established soft drink manufacturer "Marukyo Co., Ltd." in Tochigi Prefecture, the small winery "Cfa Backyard Winery."
+Located within Marukyo Co., Ltd., a long-established soft drink manufacturer in Tochigi Prefecture, the small winery "Cfa Backyard Winery."

-The sweet honey-like aftertaste is also attractive.
+The aftertaste reminiscent of sweet honey is also attractive.

-The label design is also modern and stylish.
+The label design is modern and stylish.

-This is a recommended bottle that looks beautiful just sitting on the table.
+A recommended bottle that looks beautiful just sitting on the table.

 Cfa Backyard Winery "Ring Components KOSHU"